cartant/ts-snippet/README.md

 If the BDD-style expectations are not to your liking, there are alternate methods that are more terse.

-When using `ts-snippet` with AVA or tape, the import should specify the specific subdirectory so that the appropriate assertions are configured and the assertions/expectations count towards the test runner's plan.
+When using `ts-snippet` with AVA or tape, the import should specify the specific subdirectory so that the appropriate assertions are configured and the assertions count towards the test runner's plan.

 Using the tape-specfic import and terse assertions, tests would look something like this: